 If you are successful, you are also entitled to attorney fees and legal costs, which will be paid by the other party in the lawsuit.

-Our Portland corporate fraud attorneys will work to build a strong case to encourage the government to get on board because that often leads to a favorable outcome.
+Our corporate fraud attorneys in Portland, Oregon will work to build a strong case to encourage the government to get on board because that often leads to a favorable outcome.
 Whether the government gets on board or not, we will fight for your best interests throughout the legal process.

 After your lawsuit concludes, we are prepared to defend you if you are retaliated against.
 This could include getting fired, demoted, transferred, suspended, harassed or denied a promotion.
 These and other forms of retaliation are prohibited under federal law.
 If any of these situations occur, we are ready to pursue the relief you deserve.